Wisconsin Shares for Child Care Providers

 Child Care Provider Portal (CCPP)

 The Child Care Provider Portal allows you to manage your child care business online with the State of Wisconsin.
 The Provider Portal is available 24/7, and you can access it from any computer, tablet, or smartphone with an internet connection.
 Information found in the Provider Portal is updated in real-time.
-View the training video and CCPP User Guide for further information on the portal.
+View the training video and CCPP User Guides for further information on the portal.

 To obtain access to the Provider Portal, please visit the Accessing the Child Care Provider Portal (CCPP) Page.